2025-2026 Academic School Year:

 FALL:

-OR & SW WA Teens From Auch, France- Oct 17- Nov 1
+OR & SW WA Teens from Auch, France- Oct 17- Nov 1

-WA (SEA) Teens From Angers, France- Oct 24- Nov 5
+WA (SEA) Teens from Angers, France- Oct 24- Nov 5

-BC Teens From Angers, France- Oct 24- Nov 5
+BC Teens from Angers, France- Oct 24- Nov 5

 WINTER:

-OR & SW WA Teens From Madrid, Spain- ~Jan 14- Feb 11
+OR & SW WA Teens from Madrid, Spain- ~Jan 14- Feb 11

-ID Teens From Carpentras, France- Feb 6- 23
+ID Teens from Carpentras, France- Feb 6- 23

-NM Teens From Carpentras, France- Feb 6-23
+NM Teens from Carpentras, France- Feb 6-23

 SPRING:

-Central Catholic (Portland, OR) Teens From Bordeaux, France- ~Apr 4-18
+Central Catholic (Portland, OR) Teens from Bordeaux, France- ~Apr 4-18

-Eastern WA/Northern ID- Teens from Senlis, France- Apr 8-21
+Eastern WA/Northern ID- Teens from Senlis, France- Apr 8-22

-OR & WA Teens From Annecy, France- Apr 9- 25
+OR & SW WA Teens from Annecy, France- Apr 10- 27

-WA Teens From Annecy, France- Apr 11 - 26
+WA Teens from Annecy, France- Apr 10 - 26

 SUMMER:

-OR & SW WA Teens From Lyon, France- June 13- July 6
+OR & SW WA Teens from Lyon, France- June 13- July 6

 This is a great program for families who have teens at home.
 The international teens are looking forward to speaking English, experiencing everyday life as part of your family, and shadowing their host sibling in high school.